alexdevero/alex-devero-blog/__drafts__/draft--getting-started-javascript-classes.md

 When you declare new class there are no parentheses where you could specify parameters.
 This doesn't mean that classes don't support parameters.
 They do.
 They just work with them in a different way.
 When you want to specify parameters for your class you have to use method called `constructor`.

-This `constructor` is a very unique method.
+This `constructor` is a unique method.
 You can create it only inside a class and only once.
 If you don't create this method yourself, JavaScript will automatically use default that is built inside every class.
 The main job of this method is to execute tasks you have specified when you create a new instance of a class.

 Instance is basically a new object based on a specific class, and it inherits all properties and methods defined in that class.
 Every time you create new instance of a class it will also automatically invoke the `constructor` method.
 This is useful when you want to do something when you create new class instance.